Olivia Laing

 Their first novel, Crudo, is a real-time account of the turbulent summer of 2017.
 It was a Sunday Times top ten bestseller and won the James Tait Black Memorial Prize.

-Their new novel, The Silver Book, will be published in November 2025.
+Their new novel, The Silver Book, was published in November 2025.
 It’s a queer love story and noirish thriller set in the dream factory of cinema in the 1970s, where nothing is as it seems.

 Published works